 Types of Commercial Security Systems

-Several categories of security equipment should be considered.
+Several categories of security alarm equipment should be considered.
 Some commercial security systems, such as alarms and cameras, may serve more than one function in an emergency.
 Systems include:

 - Fire and smoke detection, fire suppression monitoring, alarms and evacuation initiation

 - Security systems that include secure access and identity readers

 - Closed-circuit TV monitoring systems throughout hallways, entry points and parking lots

 Fire and Smoke Detection

 Significant potential threats to occupant safety in larger, high-rise structures are fire and smoke.
 A well-designed building with the correct number and placement of smoke and fire detection devices, plus alarms and carefully planned evacuation routes, is the core objective of a secure design.
 High-tech fire detection and alarms systems, such as NOTIFIER™️ by Honeywell, have extremely sensitive heat and smoke detection ability and require little maintenance.
 These devices should be properly placed throughout the structure to ensure that any developing problem is recognized early to allow for the the complete evacuation of the occupants.